Corndel/AI6-Workshop-1-PDE/README.md

 # AI6-Workshop-1-PDE
 This is the first workshop of the Level 6 AI/ML Engineer programme.
-Read it together with model_card.md
+Read it together with model_card.md and lessons_learned.md.

 ## Phase 1: Run the Pipeline in JupyterLab
 ### 1. Create a JupyterLab space